How to Become a Teacher in California

 Becoming a Teacher in California

-Gain teaching experience.
-An important—and required—aspect of your licensure will be a teaching practicum.
+An important—and required—aspect of becoming a teacher will be a teaching practicum.
 During this part of a California teacher credential program, you will actually teach in a public school alongside licensed teachers as part of a student teaching or intern teaching experience.
-This is your chance to pick up invaluable information from working professionals and get real-world experience needed to step off of our graduation stage an already-impactful teacher.
+This is your chance to pick up invaluable information from working professionals and get the real-world experience needed to step off of our graduation stage an already-impactful teacher.

 - California Subject Examinations for Teachers (CSET): The test will verify that you are competent in the subject matters you want to teach.
-For Multiple Subject Teaching Credentials, you will take the CSET Multiple Subjects exam, which comprises three subtests.
+For Multiple Subject Teaching Credentials, you will take the CSET Multiple Subjects exam, which is comprised of three sub-tests.
 For Single Subject Teaching Credentials, you will take the specific CSET for whichever subject matter you want to teach.

 - Reading Instruction Competence Assessment (RICA): If you wish to become an elementary school teacher or special education teacher, you will need to pass this exam.
 The RICA test is designed to assess the knowledge and skills of prospective teachers to provide reading instruction to their students.

 If you are ready to start your journey to becoming a teacher, Alliant is here for you.
 Our California School of Education offers a myriad of teaching credential and educational degree programs to help new educators start their teaching career.
 To learn more about our programs, or to talk to an Alliant representative to learn more on how to become a teacher, as well as guide you in your program decision, contact us today!